Gussriquena/app.marvel.catalog/README.md

 ### Warning!

-add config.js file on "services repository"
+add config.js file on "services" repository

 On this file you will put your api key and marvel hash, exactly as the code below